BA in Contemporary and Applied Theatre Studies (MI001)

 Undergraduate Entrance Scholarships

-MIC will offer for competition, on the basis of results in the Irish Leaving Certificate Examination, two First Year Undergraduate Entrant Scholarships, to entrants on the BA in Contemporary and Applied Theatre Studies programme, valued at €2,000 each.
+MIC will offer for competition, on the basis of results in the Irish Leaving Certificate Examination, First Year Undergraduate Entrant Scholarships, to entrants on the BA in Contemporary and Applied Theatre Studies programme, valued at €2,000 each.
 Further information available here.